MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 #### Swift UI App lifecycle

-Due to specific behaviour of AppCenter SDK with SwiftUI it's important to initialize AppCenter SDK before the UI is being loaded.
-One of the ways to do it - is to use AppDelegate class.
-AppDelegate could be in a separate file, but in below example it would be used in SwiftUI file:
+To make sure the App Center SDK works correctly with Swift UI, initialize it after the UI has loaded.
+The simplest way to achieve this is by using the UIApplicationDelegate:
 ```swift
 class AppDelegate: NSObject, UIApplicationDelegate {
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey : Any]? = nil) -> Bool {